onichandame/apollo-client-ssr/README.md

 Please open issues or PRs to discuss whatever you think that will make this tool more convenient!

+# Known Issues

+1. `useSubscription` is not working for now.
+Even it is fixed, it would require an additional query of the same signature

 # Roadmap

 - add SSL support for http and ws
+- find a better solution to `useSubscription`